Welcome to the SFTPPlus MFT trial

 $ cd sftpplus-linux-x64-trial $ ./bin/admin-commands.sh initialize

-Now let's create the server folders and start the service.
-SFTPPlus will provide detailed information about the services, connections and errors if there will be any.
+To help with testing and quick troubleshooting we will start the service in debugging mode.
+On start SFTPPlus will provide detailed information about the services, connections and errors if there will be any.

 Connect to the server and upload a file.

-You can use a graphical SFTP client or the command line scp(1) remote file copy program provided by most of the modern Linux distributions to upload and download the files.
-In the example below, the transferred file will be stored at /tmp/sftpplus-test/README-sftp-test, to run it, open a new console window.
+You can use a graphical SFTP client or the command line sftp(1) remote file copy program provided by most of the modern Linux distributions to upload and download the files.
+In the example below, the transferred file will be stored at /tmp/test_user-files/README-sftp-test, to run it, open a new console window.